 Plovdiv, Bulgaria - 6000 BCE

-Plovdiv is by far the oldest city in Europe, having been founded about 6000 BC.
+Plovdiv is by far the oldest city in Europe, having been founded about 6000 BCE.
 Nebet tepe, one of Plovdiv’s hills, is the most crucial settlement from that time, having been inhabited since.
 The city was expanded around Nebet Tepe and fortified by the Thracians during the Iron Age.
-It was later renamed Evmolpia after King Evmolp who ruled around 1200 BC.
-Around 342 BC, Evmolpia was conquered by Phillip II, father of Alexander the Great, and renamed Philippopolis.
+It was later renamed Evmolpia after King Evmolp who ruled around 1200 BCE.
+Around 342 BCE, Evmolpia was conquered by Phillip II, father of Alexander the Great, and renamed Philippopolis.
 Phillip II expanded and fortified the city after rebuilding it and made it the most important city of the time and was known as Thanes.
 Plovdiv grew as a result of trade and due to its favorable military position being naturally fortified.

 Athens, Greece - 3000 BCE

 Athens is the second oldest city in Europe, dating back to about 3000 BC.
 The first settlement was built on the rock of Acropolis.
 It was formed when King Theseus united several settlements of Attica into a state.
 According to Greek mythology, Athens was named after the Greek Goddess of Wisdom, Athena.
 Athena and Poseidon had a contest for the honor of patronage.
 Poseidon struck the ground with his trident to create a seawater spring, and Athena created an olive tree symbolizing prosperity and peace.
 Under the rule of Cecrops, the Athenians chose Athena as their protector.
 Athens grew exponentially in the successive centuries mainly from trade and shipping.

 Chania, Greece - 1700 BCE